internetarchive/rclone/backend/vault/BUILD.md

-A new release should become available under [https://github.com/internetarchive/rclone/releases](https://github.com/internetarchive/rclone/releases) within a minute.
+A new release should become available under [https://github.com/internetarchive/rclone/releases](https://github.com/internetarchive/rclone/releases) within a few minutes.

 ## Post-Release Task

 The
 [README](https://github.com/internetarchive/rclone/blob/ia-wt-1168/backend/vault/README.md)
-contains various link, which need to be updated after a new release has been published.
+contains various links, which need to be updated after a new release has been published.
 There is a `README.gen.sh` generator script, that will inspect the latest release on GitHub and will print a README to stdout (the generator script uses the same `GITHUB_TOKEN` environment variable to access the GitHub